Identifiable Latent Bandits: Leveraging observational data for personalized decision-making: Identifiable latent bandits

+The results in Theorems~\ref{thm:id_latent}--\ref{thm:reward} allow for an unbiased estimation of the rewards for each arm through an estimation of the latent state $\hat{\mu}_{i,a} = \hat{\theta}_a^\top \bar{z}_i$.
+In \Cref{alg:greedy}, we present two different approaches for exploiting the learned LVM to \emph{estimate} the (posterior distribution of the) latent state and show how our method allows for \emph{exploration} in the decision-making.

-We present two algorithms that learn and exploit identifiable latent variable models for regret minimization in \Cref{greedy1}.
-Note that a single observation of the context $X_t$ is noisy and does not carry enough information to pinpoint the patient mean $Z_q$.
-However, under \Cref{theorem}, with a correct LVM, $\mathbf{\hat{z}}_q = \sum_{t=1}^T \mathbf{h}(\mathbf{x}_t)/T$ is an unbiased estimate of the latents (an affine transform of the latents, to be precise) .
-In the case of a well-specified LVM, an intuitive approach is to play the best arm given the current estimate $\hat{\mathbf{z}}_t$ and $\theta_A$ at each time-step, $a_t = \argmax_{a\in \mc{A}} \theta_a^T\mathbf{\hat{z}}_{q,t}$.
-We call this model Greedy1, notably it has constant regret (see \Cref{greedy1-regret}).
+In the online stage, a single context $x_{i,t}$ is noisy and does not carry enough information to accurately infer the instance-specific latent state $z_i$.
+However, under the conditions of \Cref{thm:id_latent}, with an inference function $f$ that is optimal w.r.t. \eqref{eq:obj}, $\hat{z}_{i,t} = \frac1t \sum_{t'=1}^t {f}({x}_{i,t'})$ is an unbiased estimate of the latent variable $z_i$, up to a constant affine transform.
+Moreover, Theorem~\ref{thm:reward}, justifies estimating $\mu_i$ by a linear model fit to $\hat{z}_{i,t}$.
+Thus, for a well-specified and well-estimated LVM, an intuitive approach is to play the best arm given the current estimate $\hat{z}_{i,t}$ and previously estimated reward parameters $\hat{\theta}$ at each time-step, $a_t = \argmax_{a\in \mc{A}} \htheta_a^\top\hat{z}_{i,t}$.
+We call this model \emph{context posterior greedy} (\cpg{}), as it uses only the context variables for posterior inference.

+Despite its simplicity, the \cpg{} algorithm has constant regret with respect to the horizon $T$ for LVMs with well-specified reward models.
+The regret bound also scales linearly in both the number of arms and the variance of the source variable, which is expected.